bestbat/Homura/README.md

  Anarchy Online | Runs out of the box.
 Please let the installer create a shortcut or you are unable to start the launcher!
  [itch](https://www.youtube.com/watch?v=lp-3g08w70A) | Runs out of the box.
  [GOG Galaxy](https://www.youtube.com/watch?v=m4BMvvgeWFE) | Runs out of the box.
+ League of Legends | Crashs at starting the game client.

 If you want a special game or launcher then create an issue :)